brosius02/Spring-2020-CSCI-560-Data-Management/Lectures/Chapter 02.md

 + Ownership of data
 + The rights to be forgotten
 + Identity
+  - Having the right to have one indentiy and a coorect identity, and to opt for a private identity.
-+ Freedom of sppech online
++ Freedom of speech online

 ## 3.4 Risks of Unethical Data Handling Practices
 + Data can be misused by